 - Emphasize the importance of the entire continuum

-- Move out of silos where we can, and connect the silos that remain
+- Move out of silos where possible and connect the silos that remain

-- Focus on ensuring that the children of Illinois are getting the best education from birth to career
+- Focus on ensuring that the children and people of Illinois are getting the best education from birth to career

 - Connect education to workforce and economic development